prasum/ML-Zoomcamp-2023/CapstoneProject/README.md

 # Deployment

-The local Flask web service can be deployed to Docker container

 ## Setting Local Docker Environment
 - Create Dockerfile as below which includes the model and custom python file used for transformation during model training in the root folder
   ```bash